Highlights from the Ratings and Financial Report for United States Antimony Corporation (UAMY)

 Sponsored

-The average price from analysts is $0.60.
-UAMY currently public float of 94.27M and currently shorts hold a 2.66% ratio of that float.
-Today, the average trading volume of UAMY was 12.15M shares.
+UAMY currently public float of 93.91M and currently shorts hold a 2.67% ratio of that float.
+Today, the average trading volume of UAMY was 11.76M shares.

 UAMY’s Market Performance

-UAMY stocks went down by -19.03% for the week, with a monthly drop of -32.52% and a quarterly performance of 22.28%, while its annual performance rate touched 129.78%.
-The volatility ratio for the week stands at 11.51% while the volatility levels for the past 30 days are set at 10.45% for United States Antimony Corporation.
-The simple moving average for the period of the last 20 days is -24.73% for UAMY stocks with a simple moving average of 26.12% for the last 200 days.
+UAMY stocks went up by 7.98% for the week, with a monthly drop of -16.22% and a quarterly performance of 11.70%, while its annual performance rate touched 173.75%.
+The volatility ratio for the week stands at 11.31% while the volatility levels for the past 30 days are set at 10.50% for United States Antimony Corporation.
+The simple moving average for the period of the last 20 days is -8.83% for UAMY stocks with a simple moving average of 42.52% for the last 200 days.

-During the last 5 trading sessions, UAMY fell by -19.03%, which changed the moving average for the period of 200-days by +74.58% in comparison to the 20-day moving average, which settled at $1.1070.
-In addition, United States Antimony Corporation saw 62.87% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, UAMY rose by +7.98%, which changed the moving average for the period of 200-days by +98.33% in comparison to the 20-day moving average, which settled at $1.0585.
+In addition, United States Antimony Corporation saw 86.17% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading